 Freshly grated Parmigiano-Reggiano cheese, for serving (optional)

-Fill a large bowl or with cool water.
-Add 1 tablespoon of sea salt (not iodized salt) and let the clams sit in the cool water for 20 to 30 minutes, but no more.
-Gently spoon then into a colander and rinse them a couple more minutes with cool tap water.
+Fill a large bowl with cool water.
+Add 2 t of sea salt (not iodized salt) and let the clams sit in the cool water for 20 to 30 minutes, but no more.
+Gently spoon them into a colander and rinse them a couple more minutes with cool tap water.

 Discard any clams that failed to open.

 Meanwhile, in the same large pot, cook the spaghetti 7 to 8 minutes in salted water until al dente.
-Before draining reserve two ladles of pasta water; pour one over the clams in their shells to keep then warm, and reserve another ladleful (in a glass or cup) to add to the almost-finished clam sauce.
+Before draining reserve one ladle of pasta water; pour one over the clams in their shells to keep then warm.

-In a large skillet large enough to hold the pasta and sauce, heat the olive oil or avocado oil over medium heat and sauté the onion or shallot for about 3 minutes.
+In a large skillet large enough to hold the pasta and sauce, heat the olive oil over medium heat and sauté the shallot for about 3 minutes.
 Add the garlic, red pepper flakes, oregano, and butter and sauté another minute.

 Season lightly with salt and pepper and add the lemon zest and juice.